MA Linguistics / Course details

 - dissertation (60 credits).

-One or two course units may take the form of Directed Reading units, which are individual or small group seminars about set readings on a particular topic.
-These are available after consultation with an appropriate member of staff and the PGT Officer.
+Some course units may take the form of Directed Reading units, which are individual or small group seminars about set readings on a particular topic.
+These are available after consultation with an appropriate member of staff and the Programme Director.

 One or two course units may also be taken from a list of MA course units available in certain other subject areas, or from a list of enhanced Level 3 undergraduate course units in Linguistics and English Language, which supplement the MA-specific course units on offer.